To save you some time:

 Font licensing examples available out there

 What you plan to do with a font is the most relevant indicator of what licensing types you need to research.
-A single font can undergo many practical use cases, so we organised real-life font licensing examples that may concern you (as an End User) into two categories:
+A single font can undergo many practical use cases, so we organized real-life font licensing examples that may concern you (as an End User) into two categories:

 1. Popular licenses

-Probably the most common option out there, this licence covers most commercial font usage.
+Probably the most common option out there, this license covers most commercial font usage.
 The desktop license enables you to create graphical designs (logos, print collateral, signs, etc.) and products (all offline merchandise included) for yourself and your clients.
 The final products may be sold for profit as long as the letters are not the main selling point of your product.
 Embedding fonts with a desktop license is limited in most cases with a few exceptions (such as a .pdf report).

 This license is limited by the number of “users” and devices using the font.
 Practically, it enables you to install a font on your computer and use it for a whole range of offline purposes.

 Keep in mind that the number of users allowed to install the font under the issued license should not be exceeded.
-One thing that is strictly illicit is to give the desktop licensed fonts to your clients.
+One thing that is strictly illicit is to give the desktop-licensed fonts to your clients.
 If this is the case, they will need to purchase their own desktop license.

-A web font license enables you to embed font files into the CSS code of your website.
+A webfont license enables you to embed font files into the CSS code of your website.

 You will be provided with instructions and special files that are built for the web, so when properly embedded the fonts will display on the end user’s screen correctly.
-When using a web font you may be asked to embed some code in your website so that the vendor or the foundry can track your traffic and make sure you’re not cutting corners with your licenses.
+When using a webfont you may be asked to embed some code in your website so that the vendor or the foundry can track your traffic and make sure you’re not cutting corners with your licenses.

 When users access your website, their web browser will automatically download your embedded fonts temporarily for the session.